Skip to Main Content

 Open Access: What is open access?

-What is open access?
+What is Open Access?

 Spurred on by the development of the Internet, the 'open' movement emerged in the 1990s.
 Influential statements, including the Budapest Open Access Initiative (2002), the Bethesda Statement on Open Access Publishing (2003), and the Berlin Declaration on Open Access (2003), were subsequently released.
-These statements set out the criteria for open access publishing.
+These statements set out the criteria for Open-Access publishing.
 Publications must be free to read at the point of access and only minimal restrictions on their re-use must be in place.

 In the UK, a report written by Dame Janet Finch, Accessibility, sustainability, excellence: how to expand access to research publications (2012), heavily influenced the release of the Research Council's policy on open access the following year.
 In 2014, the Higher Education Funding Council of England (HEFCE) announced its own 'Policy for open access in the post-2014 Research Excellence Framework.'